UPCOMING EVENTS

 All funds raised through this event will support the Colorado Women’s Bar Association's vitally important public policy work and its lobbyist activities.
 The CWBA is a 501(c)(6) nonprofit corporation.
 Ticket costs, sponsorships, silent auction purchases, and CWBA donations are not tax-deductible as a charitable contribution, but may be deductible as an ordinary and necessary business expense, subject to exclusion for lobbying activity.
 Please consult with your professional tax advisor for further advice.

-A little nervous to attend?
+A little anxious about attending?
 Don’t know anyone?
 No problem!
 Friendsgiving attendees will receive a number that matches an attorney with two students.
 Your challenge is to find your matching group: at least one lawyer, a CU law student, and a DU law student!
-Food and beverage included with registration.
-Space is limited to participate in this cross-organizational festivity.

 Board members are encouraged to attend in person.
 For more information or for RSVP assistance, contact the CWBA office at (303) 831-1040.